Conformal invariance of double random currents I: identification of the limit: Preliminaries on discrete models

-\begin{lemma}[\cite{DumLis}] We have $\theta_* \IP_{\flow}^{\emptyset}=\vartheta_*\IP_{\dcurr}^{\emptyset}$.
-Moreover, under this identification the restrictions to $U$ of the nesting field of double random currents and the height function of the alternating flows have the same distribution. \end{lemma} \begin{proof} This is a consequence of the fact that the total weight of all alternating flows corresponding to a cluster in the double random current, and whose outer boundary is oriented clockwise is the same as those oriented counterclockwise (see also the proof of Lemma~\ref{lem:symmetry}).
+\end{lemma} \begin{proof} This is a consequence of the fact that the total weight of all alternating flows corresponding to a cluster in the double random current, and whose outer boundary is oriented clockwise is the same as those oriented counterclockwise (see also the proof of Lemma~\ref{lem:symmetry}).
 This corresponds to the fact that the nesting field is defined using symmetric coin flip random variables $\coin_\clust$.
 Moreover, the sum of these two weights is the same as the weight of the cluster in the double random current model.
-The details are provided in~\cite{DumLis}. \end{proof}
+More details are provided in the proof of Theorem 2.1 in~\cite{DumLis}. \end{proof}